 "Oh, they aren't very dangerous," the Ravenclaw stated as a means to calm the woman down.
-"They are… well, they are believed to be the cause of general confusion in whose ever head they are infesting, as well as carry off random thoughts and whispers of those thoughts to each other and anyone else who happens to hear them."
+"They are… well, they are believed to be the cause of general confusion in whose ever head they are infesting, as well as carrying off random thoughts and whispers of those thoughts to each other and anyone else who happens to hear them."
 She then leaned in closer to examine Petunia's captive.
 "Hmm, as far as I can tell it's a-typical for a Wrackspurt in this region, but my Sight isn't the sharpest, leaving it rather blurry."

 "It's not blurry at all to me," Petunia spoke with wonder at this revelation.

-Feeling more and more overwhelmed, Petunia decided she needed a new starting point so she could collect some of herself.
+Feeling more and more overwhelmed, Petunia decided she needed a new starting point, so she could collect some of herself.
 "Let's back up a moment, please.
 Now I'm Harry's aunt – Petunia Dursley.
 And your name is…?"

 "Luna Lovegood, of the Most Ancient and Noble House of Lovegood," Luna stated matter-of-factly.
-"Daughter of Master Spell Crafter Selene Lovegood, my mother, and editor of The Quibbler, Xenophilus Lovegood, my father.
+"Daughter of Master Spell Crafter Selene Lovegood nee Fraser, my mother, and editor of The Quibbler, Xenophilus Lovegood, my father.
 Now back to my original question: 'how long have you been able to see Wrackspurts?'
 And how are you able to touch them like that?
 Wrackspurts are metaphysical creatures by nature and are not really connected to the physical world.
 It shouldn't be possible to do what you are doing."

 "But… I am touching it," the older woman spoke quietly, as she began to consider releasing the tiny struggling thing caught between her fingers.
 "They are slightly tingly to my fingertips and feel something like butterfly wings.
 At least I think that is what it feels like."